 How to configure a proxy on Windows 10 PC?

 Step 1.
-First, click on the
+First, click on the Start button, then the Settings icon.

 Step 6.
 Finally, fill in the proxy settings which your local network administrator provides.